magodo/terraform-provider-restful/docs/resources/operation.md

 ### Optional

-> **NOTE**: [Write-only arguments](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments) are supported in Terraform 1.11 and later.

 - `body` (Dynamic) The payload for the `Create`/`Update` call.
 - `delete_body` (Dynamic) The payload for the `Delete` call.
 - `delete_header` (Map of String) The header parameters that are applied to each delete request.
 This overrides the `header` set in the resource block.
 - `delete_method` (String) The method for the `Delete` call.
 Possible values are `POST`, `PUT`, `PATCH` and `DELETE`.
 If this is not specified, no `Delete` call will occur.
 - `delete_path` (String) The path for the `Delete` call, relative to the `base_url` of the provider.
 The `path` is used instead if `delete_path` is absent.
 - `delete_query` (Map of List of String) The query parameters that are applied to each delete request.
 This overrides the `query` set in the resource block.
-- `ephemeral_body` (Dynamic, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) The ephemeral (write-only) properties of the resource.
+- `ephemeral_body` (Dynamic) The ephemeral (write-only) properties of the resource.
 This will be merge-patched to the `body` to construct the actual request body.
 - `header` (Map of String) The header parameters that are applied to each request.
 This overrides the `header` set in the provider block.
 - `id_builder` (String) The pattern used to build the `id`.
 The `path` is used as the `id` instead if absent.This can be a string literal, or combined by following params: path param: `$(path)` expanded to `path`, body param: `$(body.x.y.z)` expands to the `x.y.z` property of the API body.
 Especially for the body param, it can add a chain of functions (applied from left to right), in the form of `$f1.f2(body)`.
 Supported functions include: `escape` (URL path escape, by default applied), `unescape` (URL path unescape), `query_escape` (URL query escape), `query_unescape` (URL query unescape), `base` (filepath base), `url_path` (path segment of a URL), `trim_path` (trim `path`).
 - `operation_header` (Map of String) The header parameters that are applied to each operation request.
 This overrides the `header` set in the resource block.